|Elliott Sound Products||Lighting Dimmers|

 You must be willing to experiment.
 Don't expect to find a combination that will work flawlessly at first attempt, other than by sheer luck.
 LED fittings/ luminaires by themselves are not an issue - dimming ability is ultimately all down to the power supply and the dimmer.
 Sometimes you will find that the only way to get a satisfactory end result is to connect an incandescent lamp in parallel with the LED power supplies or dimmable CFLs - hardly an ideal situation.
 Other dimmer/ power supply combinations may prove to be unsatisfactory regardless of what you do.

 Don't expect LED or CFL lamps or fittings to dim in the same way as an incandescent lamp.
 It's unrealistic, because an electronic power supply can't be expected to behave the same as a simple resistive filament.
 While LEDs are perfectly suited to dimming, it won't happen until manufacturers decide on standards that allow the power supplies to be linked and controlled by a simple analogue interface such as 0-10V or some similar (simple) protocol that doesn't require expensive add-on hardware.
+These are fairly common for commercial/ industrial applications, but not for domestic products.

 |Copyright Notice.
 This material, including but not limited to all text and diagrams, is the intellectual property of Rod Elliott, and is Copyright © 2008.
 Reproduction or re-publication by any means whatsoever, whether electronic, mechanical or electro-mechanical, is strictly prohibited under International Copyright laws.
 The author / editor (Rod Elliott) grants the reader the right to use this information for personal use only, and further allows that one (1) copy may be made for reference.
 Commercial use in whole or in part is prohibited without express written authorisation from Rod Elliott.|